5 Tips for Daylight Savings and Alzheimer’s Disease

 These symptoms include: confusion, anxiety, aggression, pacing and wondering

 Daylight savings is tough on the circadian rhythm of most people but especially those living with Alzheimer’s or dementia.
+Depending on how far progressed a person is with Alzheimer’s or dementia, they may not understand that we are setting our clocks back and only feel an unwelcome adjustment to their circadian rhythm.
 Sticking to a routine will help with keeping circadian rhythm as normal as possible while the body adjusts to daylight savings.
+It is important to be patient as we adjust to the new light cycle that daylight savings causes and remember the tips we mention above.

 At Northbridge all of our associates receive dementia training to help keep our residents safe, happy and engaged.
 Residents in our Avita Memory Care neighborhood benefit from a robust calendar of engaging programs from when they wake up to when they go to sleep.
 All residents also benefit from customized care plans and our care team available 24/7 if the need arises.